Shaheer37/Recording/README.md

 3. Save recording to local storage in a folder named Recording.
 4. View all recordings.
 5. Rename or delete a recording.
+6. Dark mode is in progress.
+The backgrounds change but a few views and colors don't look visually appealing.

 ## Screenshot